-- 40/1.
-The Conference receives the Report. - 40/2.
-The Conference adopts the attached Reflective Supervision Policy. - 40/3.
-The Conference directs all keepers of Supervision Implementation Plans to conduct a review of supervisory relationships by the Conference of 2024 in order to ensure that all those who wish to be supervised by someone other than their manager/minister in oversight are matched with another approved supervisor. - 40/4.
-The Conference directs that a review of the implementation of the policy, including its extension to relevant lay roles, be brought to the Conference of 2026.
+- 36/1.
+The Council receives the report. - 36/2.
+The Council recommends to the Conference the attached Supervision Policy. - 36/3.
+The Council recommends that the Conference directs all keepers of Supervision Implementation Plans to conduct a review of supervisory relationships by the Conference of 2024 in order to ensure that all those who wish to be supervised by someone other than their manager/minister in oversight are matched with another approved supervisor. - 36/4.
+The Council recommends that the Conference directs that a review of the implementation of the policy, including its extension to relevant lay roles, to be brought to the Conference of 2026.